determined-ai/determined/docs/tutorials/core-api-mnist-tutorial.rst

 .. _core_api_tutorial_part_2:

 ###########################################################
- Quickstart: Run a Core API MNIST Trial on a Local Cluster
+ Run a Core API MNIST Trial on a Local Cluster
 ###########################################################

 .. meta::